 From the 1950s, descendants of the post-war immigrants became involved in youth organisations, particularly the UYA and Plast, and from the 1960s, on reaching adulthood, they began to join some of the other organisations.
 This generation also established about 15 new organisations.
 By the end of the 1980s, of the associations and other institutions founded by the post-war immigrants or their descendants, about 40 remained active to a greater or lesser degree.

 A large number of Ukrainians who began to arrive in the UK after, or on the eve of, the establishment of Ukraine’s independence became active in the UCC-GB and the UAOC-GB, and soon formed a clear majority of worshippers at both churches, particularly in London.
-A significant number of immigrants from independent Ukraine have enrolled their children in Ukrainian supplementary schools and the youth organisations UYA and Plast, and some of them have become teachers and youth leaders themselves.
-Some of the post-1991 immigrants in London also participate in the activities of the Ukrainian Institute London.
-In other respects, the Ukrainians from independent Ukraine have only to a minor degree become involved in the activities of organisations founded by the post-war immigrants and their descendants.
-The continued existence of some organisations, such as the AUGB and OUZ, has been ensured by descendants of the post-war immigrants, but other organisations have gradually ceased to exist.
-In 2018 about 15 of the organisations founded before 1991 remained active.
+A significant number of immigrants from independent Ukraine enrolled their children in Ukrainian supplementary schools and the youth organisations UYA and Plast, and some of them became teachers and youth leaders themselves.
+Some of the post-1991 immigrants in London also participated in the activities of the Ukrainian Institute London.
+In other respects, the Ukrainians from independent Ukraine only to a minor degree became involved in the activities of organisations founded by the post-war immigrants and their descendants.
+The continued existence of some organisations, such as the AUGB and OUZ, was ensured by descendants of the post-war immigrants, but other organisations gradually ceased to exist.
+In 2021 only a small number of the organisations founded before 1991 remained active.

-Since the early 2000s, Ukrainians from independent Ukraine have founded (or have been involved in the formation of) several new organisations, for example: the Ukrainian-British City Club (2005; promoting commercial links between Ukraine and the UK), the British Ukrainian Society (2007; strengthening ties between Ukraine and the United Kingdom at all levels), Ukrainian Events in London (2014; promoting Ukrainian cultural and other events in London and elsewhere in the UK).
-Ukrainian student societies have also been formed at several British universities.
-However, in contrast to the post-war immigrants, who developed the life of their community around various formal organisations, the post-1991 Ukrainian immigrants to the UK maintain relationships mainly through informal networks based on new social media.
+Several new organisations were founded by immigrants from independent Ukraine, or with their participation, for example: the Ukrainian-British City Club (2005; promoting commercial links between Ukraine and the UK), the British Ukrainian Society (2007; strengthening ties between Ukraine and the United Kingdom at all levels), Ukrainian Events in London (2014; promoting Ukrainian cultural and other events in London and elsewhere in the UK).
+Ukrainian student societies were also formed at several British universities.
+However, in contrast to the post-war immigrants, who developed the life of their community around various formal organisations, the post-1991 Ukrainian immigrants to the UK maintained relationships mainly through informal networks based on new social media.